-Split the group into 2 teams, team A and team B. Players are not allowed to talk - now they have to use their bodies to get the location (or character/action/emotion) across.
+Split the group into 2 teams, team A and team B. Players are not allowed to talk.
+They have to use their bodies to get the location (or character/action/emotion) across.
 Players of team A alternate turns in pairs, the other players in team A try to guess the words and after three minutes it’s team B’s turn.
 The team who guesses the most words wins.

 One player quietly reads a cue from one of the cards.
 The rest of the group is allowed to only ask closed-ended questions.
 The player only answers yes or no. The group has to guess who, what, where or how the player is.